|

 directed by Rodney Bennett

-far future, where the remnants of humanity have been placed in suspended
+carrying the remnants of humanity in suspended animation.
+The Earth was

 |